-Prerequisite: ENGL 120 or equivalent with a grade of "C" or better or "Pass"
+Prerequisite: "C" grade or higher or "Pass" in ENGL 120 or equivalent

-Recommended Preparation: ENGL 122 or equivalent with a grade of "C" or better or "Pass" 3 hours lecture
+Recommended Preparation: "C" grade or higher or "Pass" in ENGL 122 or equivalent.

 First course in the study of American literature which explores literary works and their political, religious, economic and aesthetic context from pre-colonial America until 1860.
 Reading selections may consist of poetry, short stories, novels and nonfiction prose, including essays and autobiographies.
 Authors studied include various anonymous Native Americans, Pedro de Casteñeda, William Bradford, Anne Bradstreet, Benjamin Franklin, Thomas Jefferson, Judith Sargent Murray, Washington Irving, Catherine Sedgwick, James Fennimore Cooper, Henry David Thoreau, Walt Whitman and many others.
-Selections from the major writers will be read, analyzed, discussed and written about in essay format.
+Selections from the major writers will be read, analyzed, discussed and written about in essay